theresamaier/2022ws_do_tm/Blog_content.md

  # Welcome to my blog on exponential organizations.
  ***Learn more about what's behind the Iridium Moment and why organizations should strive to become a unicorn :unicorn: company .
-Enjoy reading.*** tesdt
+Enjoy reading.***

 ## Have you ever heard of the Iridium Moment?
 ![Iridium_Google_ExO](Iridium_Google_ExO.jpeg)